Papa (TV series): Episodes 1-8

 On the other hand, In-pyo, fells in love with a kindergarten teacher, who happened to be the teacher of the children of Hyun-joon and Yong Gong.
 They first met outside a fashion shop.
 In-pyo first attracted her attention by splashing a puddle of dirty water with his car onto her pants.
-They later met again while meeting Jee-yeong, and again at the kindergarten where his niece Shin-shin and Jae-hung are students.
+They later met again while meeting Jee-yeong, and again at the kindergarten where his niece Se-Byeol and Jae-hung are students.
 At the kindergarten, In-pyo tried to attract her attention by criticizing her attitude and dress as a teacher from what he saw the previous day, in front of her colleagues.
 Han In-pyo felt jubilant after that, but the children protested by highlighting their risk of being transferred out to another school.
 The kids told their fathers of Han In-pyo's conduct at the kindergarten, both of whom demanded him to apologize to the teacher.

 In-pyo apologized to the teacher the following day.
 Hee-ju disguised herself as another individual when In-pyo came in, who presented an apple.
 Shortly after In-pyo left the kindergarten, Hee-ju followed suit and proceeded to her car, where her chauffeur, Mr Wang, was waiting for her.
 Hee-ju requested to drive towards In-pyo short of crashing into him.
 Hee-ju lowered her spectacles and apologized after doing so.
 As Wang drove off, a jubilant Hee-ju gave a bite on the apple In-pyo gave.
 In-pyo himself was smiling as well.
 He subsequently frequently visited the kindergarten, even during lesson time, and spent time eating and shopping with Hee-ju.